The64thGamer/cheeseepedia/content/75z6oyfn7xf7t4ol/content.md

-***Cheese-E-Pedia***, (formerly Decode-Document-Digitize Wiki, Chuck E. Encyclopedia, and Chuck E. Pedia) is an open-source animatronics wikipedia that launched on July 14th, 2022, now running through the Hugo static-site generation platform.
+***Cheese-E-Pedia***, (formerly Decode-Document-Digitize Wiki, Chuck E. Encyclopedia, and Chuck E. Pedia) is an open-source animatronics wikipedia that launched on July 14th, 2022 on Miraheze through Mediawiki, now running through a static Single Page Application system.

 Cheese-E-Pedia's goal is to archive everything that has happened in the 50+ year timespan of every major FEC animatronics company.
 No topic, item, or idea will be left undocumented, and every piece of data in the public's hands will be preserved and archived.
 Every item is believed to deserve its own page to allow community members to delve into a topic as much as they would like, promoting community involvement from the wide range of enthusiasts and fans.
 Its information is free to copy and re-host (Under CC BY-SA 4.0).